CartoDB/dataservices-api/doc/quickstart.md

 # Quickstart

 If you are using the set of APIs and libraries that CartoDB offers, and you are handling your data with the SQL API, you can make your data visible in your maps by geocoding the dataset programatically.
-The set of routing functions allow you to calculate the area which can be reached by travelling a given distance or time, useful for geospatial analysis, such as Trade Area Analysis.
+The set of isoline functions allow you to calculate the area which can be reached by travelling a given distance or time, useful for geospatial analysis, such as Trade Area Analysis.

 Here is an example of how to geocode a single country: